Bojinka plot

-The Bojinka plot (/boʊ'dʒɪŋkə/ boh-JING-kə; بوجينكا) was a large-scale, three-phase terrorist attack planned – but never executed – by Ramzi Yousef and Khalid Sheikh Mohammed for January 1995.
+The Bojinka plot (/boʊ'dʒɪŋkə/ boh-JING-kə; بوجينكا) was a failed large-scale, three-phase terrorist attack planned by Ramzi Yousef and Khalid Sheikh Mohammed for January 1995.
 They intended to assassinate Pope John Paul II; blow up 11 airliners in flight from Asia to the United States, with the goal of killing approximately 4,000 passengers and shutting down air travel around the world; and crash a plane into the headquarters of the United States Central Intelligence Agency (CIA) in Langley, Virginia.

 Despite careful planning, the Bojinka plot was disrupted after a chemical fire drew the attention of the Philippine National Police on January 6–7, 1995.
 Yousef and Mohammed were unable to stage any of the three attacks.
 The only fatality resulted from a test bomb planted by Yousef on Philippine Airlines Flight 434, which killed one person and injured 10 others.
 They also planted two other bombs in a shopping mall and theater in the southern Philippines.
 Elements of the Bojinka plot (including the plan to crash a plane into the CIA headquarters) would be used in the September 11 attacks on the World Trade Center and the Pentagon, six years later.

 Terminology and etymology

 The plot is also known as Oplan Bojinka, Operation Bojinka, Project Bojinka, and Bojinga.
 FBI officials described Operation Bojinka as an intended "48 hours of terror."

-Several news media outlets, including Time Asia, incorrectly stated that the word Bojinka means "loud bang" or "explosion" in the Serbo-Croatian language.
-The 9/11 Commission Report states that Khalid Sheikh Mohammed said "bojinka is not Serbo-Croatian for 'big bang', as has been widely reported, but rather a nonsense word he adopted after hearing it on the front lines in Afghanistan."
+Several news media outlets, including Time Asia, incorrectly stated that the word Bojinka means "loud bang" or "explosion" in the Croatian language.
+The 9/11 Commission Report states that Khalid Sheikh Mohammed said "bojinka is not Croatian for 'big bang', as has been widely reported, but rather a nonsense word he adopted after hearing it on the front lines in Afghanistan."